Yakitrak/obsidian-cli/README.md

 ### Create / Update Note

 Creates note (can also be a path with name) in vault.
-By default if the note exists, it will create another note but passing `--overwrite` or `--append` can be used to edit the named note.
+By default, if the note exists, it will create another note but passing `--overwrite` or `--append` can be used to edit the named note.

 ```bash
 # Creates empty note in default obsidian and opens it